datacite/orcid_client/resources/README.md

 The deprecated version(s) of the XSD are former versions of the XSD.
 If you are using a deprecated version, you should be planning a migration to move to a release version.
 Other things of note about deprecated versions:

 * An XSD that has changed to deprecated status will not be removed immediately, though we are actively encouraging all developers to move to the current release version.
 * Developers on deprecated versions should refer to the migration notes to assist in moving to the latest release version.
 * Future functionality will not be supported in deprecated versions.
 * Future versions may not be backward compatible with deprecated versions.
-* Deprecated versions will have a “sunset date”, after which they will no longer be supported.
+* Deprecated versions will have a "sunset date", after which they will no longer be supported.
 Developers experiencing problems with deprecated versions will be directed to move to the release version.

 ### <a name="releaseVersion"></a>Release version(s)